sap1ens/sap1ens-blog/source/_posts/2014-05-27-selenium-webdriver-as-a-deadly-weapon.markdown

 Probably, you heard or used it before.
 It's the most popular tool for the functional tests (also known as end-to-end tests), and projects like [saucelabs.com](https://saucelabs.com) can make these tests very easy to implement and run.

 But Selenium Webdriver is not only a testing tool - it's browser automation tool.
-Modern implementation with Google Chrome (actually Chromium) driver is very powerful - it communicates with Google Chrome via protocol which is a native thing for this browser.
+Modern implementation with Google Chrome (actually Chromium) driver is very powerful - it communicates with Google Chrome via special protocol which is a native thing for this browser.
 You have access to everything - JavaScript, DOM, even secure cookies!
 That's why it's almost impossible to detect scraper written with Selenium Webdriver and Google Chrome - you just tell browser what to do and it works like there is a real person who is sitting in front of the browser and clicking buttons.

 ## Preparations for the battle

 ### Xvfb

 So, you wrote a sequence of steps for scraping some website.
 Awesome!
-But what step should be the next step?
+But what step should be next?
 Of course you can just run it manually on your computer, but what if you need to create some sort of service or even platform based on it?
 Yes, it's possible!

 [Xvfb](http://www.x.org/archive/X11R7.7/doc/man/man1/Xvfb.1.xhtml) is a virtual display server implementing the X11 protocol.
 Selenium Webdriver needs a display to work and it works nicely with Xvfb.
 Set of steps you need to do if you want to run all this stuff on your server:
 - install Google Chrome application